Your Calendar. Your Inbox. Your Briefings. Handled Before You Ask.

 Where Executive Assistant teams usually start

 Executive Assistant teams usually start with the repeatable jobs that eat time every week: start every day fully prepared, clear the noise, surface what matters, and book trips and prep meetings without the back-and-forth.
 Executives and executive assistants looking to automate calendar management, inbox triage, briefing compilation, and travel coordination.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions